Stephen A. Douglas to Abraham Lincoln, 24 July 18581

 1This printed transcription appears on page 73 of the Lincoln-Douglas Debates Scrapbook.
 The original letter in Stephen A. Douglas’s handwriting is also extant.
 Except for minor changes in style and punctuation, this transcription reflects the original version.
 Principal variations in wording which appear in this version are noted in footnotes.

 2In June 1858, the Illinois Republican Convention nominated Abraham Lincoln to challenge Douglas for the U.S. Senate.
 With this invitation, Lincoln set the stage for what would become one of the most famous local political contests in U.S. history and a precursor to the 1860 presidential election.
-Prior to the seven debates between Lincoln and Douglas, Lincoln had already made sixty-three speeches in 1858, and Douglas claimed to have made one-hundred and thirty.
+Prior to the seven debates between Lincoln and Douglas, Lincoln had already made sixty-three speeches in 1858, and Douglas claimed to have made 130.
 Douglas, the incumbent, was more widely known than Lincoln and had the numeric advantage of the Democrats in the Illinois General Assembly, which selected U.S. senators in those days.
 He also represented a divided party and faced a growing population in northern Illinois that was hostile to slavery.
 Lincoln, on the other hand, had the advantage of a united Republican party, a growing antipathy toward slavery in the state, and a reputation for integrity.
 Nevertheless, his views on racial issues were unpopular, as was his stand on the Mexican War.
 The debates would highlight the fundamental differences in the men’s characters and focus on the main issues of the day, the expansion of slavery and racial equality.
 While the immediate effect of the debates was the re-election of Douglas, the long-term results were the opposite.
 Lincoln was catapulted to national prominence, allowing him to run for president in 1860, and Douglas’s campaign against Lincoln diminished his chances of future success.
 See 1858 Federal Election; Lincoln-Douglas Debates.

-David M. Potter and Don E. Fehrenbacher, The Impending Crisis, 1848-1861 (New York: Harper & Row, 1976), 332-33; Michael Burlingame, Abraham Lincoln: A Life (Baltimore: The Johns Hopkins University Press, 2008), 1:458, 486-87, 556-57; Allen C. Guelzo, “House Divided: Lincoln, Douglas, and the Political Landscape of 1858,” The Journal of American History 94 (September 2007), 392; George Fort Milton, "Lincoln-Douglas Debates," Dictionary of American History, rev. ed.
+David M. Potter and Don E. Fehrenbacher, The Impending Crisis, 1848-1861 (New York: Harper & Row, 1976), 332-33; Michael Burlingame, Abraham Lincoln: A Life (Baltimore: The Johns Hopkins University Press, 2008), 1:458, 486-87, 556-57; Allen C. Guelzo, “Houses Divided: Lincoln, Douglas, and the Political Landscape of 1858,” The Journal of American History 94 (September 2007), 392; George Fort Milton, "Lincoln-Douglas Debates," Dictionary of American History, rev. ed.
 (New York: Charles Scribner's Sons, 1976), 4:155-56.

 3Douglas’s handwritten version uses “time.”